 Mindfulness-Based Stress Reduction (MBSR) was developed in the late 1970s to help individuals with chronic health conditions cope with the impact of these conditions on their daily lives.
 MBSR helps people to become aware of their behavior patterns related to situations that are stressful and choose how to respond to them.
-A standard MBSR program consists of 8 weekly in-person sessions of 2 to 3 hours each, one full day retreat, and daily at home practice of 30 to 45 minutes.
-The techniques generally employed in MBSR are a combination of body scan, gentle yoga, and sitting meditation.
+A standard MBSR program consists of 8 weekly in-person sessions of 2 to 3

-The use of MBSR for chronic pain management has been studied across a variety of conditions: non-specific chronic pain^{269,270,271}, chronic lower back pain^{272,273,274,275}, hip/knee arthritis276, fibromyalgia^{277,278}, and migraine279.
+The use of MBSR for chronic pain management has been studied across a variety of conditions: non-specific chronic pain^{237,238,239}, chronic lower back pain^{240,241,242,243}, hip/knee arthritis244, fibromyalgia^{245,246}, and migraine247.